keithalewis/papers/capm/epst.md

 ## One-Period Model

+This model is parameterized directly by prices.
+Returns are defined in terms of these.

 Let $I$ be the set of market instruments and $\Omega$ be the set of possible market outcomes over a single period.
 The _one-period model_ specifies the initial instrument prices $x\in\mathbf{R}^I$ and the final